erysdren/QCVM/README.md

 - `examples/qcvm_test`: The main basic test application.
 - `examples/qcvm_test_fte`: Test application for the extended QuakeC opcodes provided by FTE Quake.

+A new, experimental version of the QCVM can be found in the `new` directory of the source tree.

 ## Resources

 - [State-of-the-art QuakeC compiler](https://www.fteqcc.org/)